bodo-ai/PyDough/pydough/relational/README.md

 - `ExpressionSortInfo`: The representation of ordering for an expression within a relational node.
 - `RelationalExpressionVisitor`: The basic Visitor pattern to perform operations across the expression components of a relational tree.
 - `ColumnReferenceFinder`: Finds all unique column references in a relational expression.
+- `CorrelatedReference`: The expression implementation for accessing a correlated column reference in a relational node.
+- `CorrelatedReferenceFinder`: Finds all unique correlated references in a relational expression.
 - `RelationalExpressionShuttle`: Specialized form of the visitor pattern that returns a relational expression.
 - `ColumnReferenceInputNameModifier`: Shuttle implementation designed to update all uses of a column reference's input name to a new input name based on a dictionary.